Shop for and Ship Consumables

 What are consumables?

-For the purpose of shipments for Foreign Affairs agencies, consumables (both edible and non-edible) are described below (See It's Your Move, page 22).
+For the purpose of shipments for Foreign Affairs agencies, consumables (both edible and non-edible) are described below (See It's Your Move).
 Consumables are sometimes referred to as "expendable property."
 Consumables or "expendable property" are used up.
 They do not wear out.
 The Post Report or your travel orders will indicate if you are entitled to a consumables allowance.
-You may also check with the Transportation Office to find out if your post qualifies: 202.663.0891 / 0892 (SA-3) or 703.302.6824 (FSI).
+You may also check with the Transportation Office to find out if your post qualifies: 202.472.8480 / 8481 or Toll Free Number at 800.424.2947.

 Edible consumables: They are foodstuffs, edible either as they are (such as packaged cookies, canned tuna) or edible as part of prepared items (such as flour or oil used to make cake).
 Pet food may also be shipped as part of edible consumables.

 Wine, beer and liquor: If there are no country restrictions on importing wine, beer or liquor and if the consumables are being sent by surface for the entire trip, wine, beer and liquor may be included in a consumables shipment.
 However, two conditions may preclude sending these beverages in a consumables shipment.
 The receiving country may prohibit it.
 Or, if any part of the delivery route is by air, wine, beer and liquor may NOT be included because they are considered to be hazardous material (HAZMAT) in an air shipment.
 See It's Your Move, for additional guidance on importing alcohol to the United States.